 8) Western Foxsnake

 The western foxsnake doesn’t try to act like other snakes, but it does smell like another animal.
 It got its name because if it feels threatened or is handled it will release a foul smell that smells like a red fox.
-They are a thick-bodied snake that can reach 5 feet long.
+They are thick-bodied snakes that can reach 5 feet long.
 Their base color is tan to light brown and they have distinct dark brown blotches all the way down their back.
 The head of the western foxsnake is all bronze in color.

 9) Texas Brown Snake